 Nanotechnology has gained much attention for its potential application in medical science.
 One intelligent delivery technique that has gained prominence in recent years is the use of magnetic nanoparticles magnetic nanoparticles have demonstrated a promising effect in various biomedical applications.
 Fe3O4 magnetic nanoparticles are widely applied due to their superparamagnetic properties, high biocompatibility, non–toxicity, large–scale production, recyclability, chemical stability, innocuousness.
 Magnetic Nanoparticles have been employed in various biomedical applications as drug delivery, magnetic resonance imaging (MRI), cell tracking, gene therapy, tissue engineering and stem cells tracking.Various factors control the magnetic properties of Iron oxide nanoparticles such as shape, size, crystal structure and particle size distribution.Usually Drugs are attached to the surface of magnetic nanoparticles or encapsulated within a nanocomposite mixture of a polymer and magnetic nanoparticle.
 The intelligent release of drugs to the damaged tissues of the body is one of the most important aspects of the drug delivery system.
 In intelligent drug delivery system, drug loaded Fe3O4-NPs can accumulate at the site by the aid of external magnetic field.
 Drug loaded nanoparticles should release the drug at the targeted site at an appropriate rate without harming the healthy cells.
 In order to apply Fe3O4-NPs in human body, Fe3O4-NPs have to be biocompatible and biodegradable to minimize the toxicity.
 So, green synthesis plays a crucial.
 Many researches showed the promising results of Fe3O4-NPs in treating Damaged cells via in- vitro study.
 Therefore, Fe3O4 nanoparticles are suitable for intelligent drug delivery.

 Keywords: Magnetic nanoparticles, Drug delivery, Nanocarrier, Biomedicine

-*Corresponding author email address:

-vha.abdi@gmail.com
+*E-mail address: vha.abdi@gmail.com

-Department of Fisheries, Faculty of Marine Science and Technology, University of Hormozgan, Bandar Abbas, Iran,
+Department of Fisheries, Faculty of Marine Science and Technology, University of Hormozgan, Bandar Abbas, Iran